AlbertoGudinoOchoa/Forecasting/README.md

 ## Spatial Analysis

 Latitude and longitude were used to analyze geographic concentration in sales volume.
 Geohash and H3 indexing were used to summarize regional density and market concentration.
+Implemented in `spatial_analysis`.

 The spatial analysis shows that a limited number of large metropolitan areas, especially around New York and Florida, contribute a substantial share of total sales activity.